top of page

 Search

 It was a hard decision whether to accept health insurance or not, as a new private practice therapist.
 With my commitment to social justice, I wanted to find a way to serve low-income folks in my private practice.
-Charging low fees is impossible (see my other blog post on Why Does Therapy Cost So Much?!).
+Having too many low-fee spots is hard (see my other blog post on Why Does Therapy Cost So Much?!).
 But, in my own personal experience as a therapy client navigating the health insurance system, and my five years working in community mental health (under the umbrella of Medi-cal), I experienced the limitations and harm of the health insurance system (or mental health industrial complex).
+It makes sense why so many therapists don't accept insurance.
+I did not accept insurance but ended up signing up for Alma, an insurance platform.
+So many folks are unable to pay out of pocket.

 Burnout is exacerbated by the hours of paperwork and fighting with insurance companies to get claims approved.
 I have colleagues who complain about this and who put so much time and energy into it.
 They become consumed by paperwork rather than client care, continuing education, or self-care.
 When taking insurance, therapists are confined by insurance, and insurance companies have power over treatment.
 This is wrong.
 The client and therapist should have power over treatment, not insurance companies.